DiogenesVX/swayexec/README.md

    2. Run the applications as follows (examples):

-### NOTE: Before you run any application with swayexec, close and re-open the terminal, otherwise the sudo timeout will keep your password active for a few minutes and the applications opened with swayexec will open without any password prompt.
+## NOTE: Before you run any application with swayexec, close and re-open the terminal, otherwise the sudo timeout will keep your password active for a few minutes and the applications opened with swayexec will open without any password prompt.

           swayexec <your app name>
           swayexec /usr/sbin/gparted
           swayexec gedit /etc/sysctl.conf

-   3. The best way would actually be to create a locat .desktop launcher for the desired application, for instance this is how you modify the gparted launcher to run with swayexec by default:
+   3. The best way would actually be to create a local .desktop launcher for the desired application, for instance this is how you modify the gparted launcher to run with swayexec by default:

           cp /usr/share/applications/gparted.desktop ~/.local/share/applications
           gedit ~/.local/share/applications/gparted.desktop

-Find the line that reads: "Exec=/usr/sbin/gparted %f" and just add swayexec like this: "Exec=/usr/sbin/gparted %f" save and exit.
+Find the line that reads: "Exec=/usr/sbin/gparted %f" and just add swayexec like this: "Exec=swayexec /usr/sbin/gparted %f" save and exit.
 Now whenever you launch Gparted from the menu, it will open with swayexec.

    4. Make sure you have the following packages installed: